 Celebrate springtime with the newest addition to our Instant Pot Pressure Cooker recipe series.
-This counter top appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This counter top appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 By now, you’ve probably tried (or at least heard of) bone broth and its many, health-related benefits.
 (Need a refresher?
 Check out our Bone Broth FAQ resource.)
 Bone broth is a comforting, nourishing food that’s loaded with protein and other nutrients.
 One sip will bring you back to your childhood memories of slurping on grandma’s homemade chicken soup.

 Bone broth is versatile; you can spice it up and adjust it to fit well with any type of weather, especially great on these rainy, spring days we’ve been having here in U.S. throughout the west, midwest and east this month.